-The blade has from 3 layered VG10 superior-high-quality stainless steel, Clad by high-quality stainless steel from both sides.
+The blade is made from 3 layered VG10 superior-high-quality stainless steel, Clad by high-quality stainless steel from both sides.

-The knife weighs 209g, and spine thickness is 2mm.
+The knife weighs 209g, and the spine thickness is 2mm.

 As out of the box, this knife has incredible ergonomics and the sharpest of blades.

 It is so good with one slide cutting, no back n forth cutting.